Full History

 Despite its British roots, professional snooker made several forays to foreign climes before travelling became the norm for top players.

-South Africa staged challenge matches in the 1960s, the 1975 World Championship was played in Australia, there were regular tournaments in Canada in the 1970s and in the 1980s Barry Hearn’s Matchroom led the way in spreading the gospel to countries such as China, Hong Kong, Thailand and the United Arab Emirates.
+South Africa staged challenge matches in the 1960s, the 1975 World Championship was played in Australia, there were regular tournaments in Canada in the 1970s.
+In the 1980s Barry Hearn’s Matchroom led the way in spreading the gospel.
+In 1989, the Hong Kong Open became the first ranking event staged in Asia, and it wasn’t long before further tournaments were staged in countries such as China, Thailand and the United Arab Emirates.

 The first ranking event staged outside the UK was the 1988 Canadian Masters.
 There were European Opens in France, the Netherlands and Belgium and an Asian Open in China in 1990.
 Thailand became a regular and popular stopping off point for the circuit in the 1990s after the emergence of James Wattana, who won three ranking titles, including his home event on two occasions.